Tec 5 Donald M. Heddleston

 later married Louis Sveom.
 The couple would have two daughters together.

 Donald was raised in Ordfordville and attended school there.
-He also took the last name of his step-father.
+He also took the last name of his step-father, but he was never adopted.
 As a young man, Donald worked as a automobile mechanic at the DeVoe Plymouth dealership in Orfordville.

 In October 1940, Donald joined the Wisconsin National Guard in Janesville.
-When he joined, he was required by the National Guard to use the name that appeared on his birth certificate.
-His birth name was Donald M. Heddleston.
+Most likely the reason was that a draft act had just been passed and he knew he would be drafted.
+The Janesville tank company had already been notified that it was being called up for federal duty for one year, and joining the National Guard would fulfill his military commitment.
+When he joined, he was required, by the National Guard, to use the name that appeared on his birth certificate, which was Donald M. Heddleston.

 On November 25, 1940, Donald's tank company was called to federal service as A Company, 192nd Tank Battalion.
-The Guardsmen were told that they would be released from federal service after one year of service.
-Donald traveled to Fort Knox, Kentucky, where he was transferred to HQ Company when the company was formed with men from the letter companies of the battalion in January 1941.
+On November 27, Donald traveled to Fort Knox, Kentucky.
+In January 1941, he was transferred to HQ Company when the company was formed with men from the letter companies of the battalion.
+Being a mechanic meant he most likely qualified as a tank mechanic.

 Donald continued to train at Ft.
-Knox until he took part in maneuvers in Louisiana in the late summer of 1941.
+Knox until he took part in maneuvers in Louisiana, from September 1 through 30, 1941.
 It was after the maneuvers, at Camp Polk, that Donald and his battalion learned that instead of being released from federal service, they were being sent overseas.
 Donald returned home to say goodbye to family and friends.